shaps80/Stack/README.md

 * All code is my own, no 3rd party code is used in this project at all.
 * Thanks to [Nick Lockwood](http://github.com/nicklockwood) for help around the transaction API
+* Thanks to [Krzysztof Zablocki](https://github.com/krzysztofzablocki) for the block based inspiration